 Your child can draw a picture on the back of the photograph and you can send it to your grandfather.
 Or burn them.
 And you can keep them in a box in the attic, forget about them and find them again by random.
 In contrast, virtual photographs are doomed to an eternal life between being and nothingness.
 Mostly untraceable and lost forever on the World Wide Web.

-Authenticity as in the days of analog photography is important to me.
-All my photographs were taken with the camera.
+Authenticity and factuality are important to me, as they were in the days of analog photography.
+All my photographs were discovered with my eyes and taken with my camera.
 And not composed in a computer.
-They show exactly what I personally saw through the viewfinder.
+They show what I personally saw through the viewfinder.

-Up to a size of A2 I print myself on Epson SC-P5000.
+Up to a size of A2 I print myself on Epson SC-P5000 or SC-P900.
 Larger formats are produced by a certified studio for digital fine art printing in Switzerland.
 Most of my color works were taken with high resolution digital medium format cameras.
 This allows the finest tonal value gradations even with very large image formats.

 8 x 10“